Well-being for your study away experience

-Your health and safety while studying abroad are our highest concerns, and it’s our goal for your to have a safe and rewarding experience.
+Your health and safety are our highest concerns, and it’s our goal for your to have a safe and rewarding experience.
 Before departure, we help prepare you by addressing health awareness, cultural differences and adaptation, and academic and social support services.

 Most of the information on general health and safety information is located in the Clark Study Abroad Handbook, which all students receive at least 2 to 4 months before departure.
 Be aware you’ll need to be responsible for your own welfare abroad.